cooleydw494/codemonkeys/README.md

 # CodeMonkeys 🐒

 A framework for automating GPT-powered tasks, from simple to complex.
-Read the docs [here](https://cooleydw494.github.io/codemonkeys).
+Sphinx docs [here](https://cooleydw494.github.io/codemonkeys).

 ## Overview 🌐